AndrewGibbs/IFSintegrals/README.md

 [![codecov](https://codecov.io/gh/AndrewGibbs/IFSintegrals/branch/master/graph/badge.svg?token=H4ZHZU4TMH)](https://codecov.io/gh/AndrewGibbs/IFSintegrals)
 [![DOI](https://zenodo.org/badge/397262754.svg)](https://zenodo.org/doi/10.5281/zenodo.13642679)

+This toolbox is no longer maintained, and has been replaced by [FractalIntegrals.jl](https://github.com/AndrewGibbs/FractalIntegrals.jl).

 # IFSintegrals

 A toolbox for solving problems defined on attractors of iterated function systems (IFSs).
 This project is an implementation of multiple research projects, with Andrea Moiola, David Hewett, Simon Chandler-Wilde, António Caetano, Joshua Bannister, Botond Major and Jeevon Greewal.
 In particular, the following project students have contributed to the development of the code: Joshua Bannister, Jeevon Greewal.